Harry Potts: Death

 Potts died on 16 January 1996, aged 75, after a long illness.
-Before his illness got too restrictive, he was often seen watching Burnley as a fan.
-Burnley F.C. remembered him on his funeral day, as the 1959–60 Championship-winning side, plus many of his former players and colleagues (not to mention Burnley supporters) gathered at the Turf Moor stadium to pay their respect as his cortège stopped outside the stadium.
+Before his illness got too restrictive, he often attended Burnley matches.
+Burnley remembered him on his funeral day, as the 1959–60 title winning side, plus many of his former players, colleagues and Burnley supporters gathered at Turf Moor to pay their respects as his cortège stopped outside the stadium.
 The streets had been blocked to traffic for this occasion.

 In 2001, a section of Brunshaw Road which runs past the stadium was renamed "Harry Potts Way" in his honour.